Crowdstorm’s GPS receivers buyer’s guide

 The best maps cost money.
 Even the cheapest GPS receiver will give you maps of the United Kingdom, so will work just fine out of the box.
 But do you also drive around Europe?
 Even if it’s only an annual jaunt you’ll never find your sat nav more useful when driving on foreign roads – especially if they include extra info such a lane advice.

-If you spend that little bit extra so that your sat nav stays connected at all times, you can get two super useful extras: traffic updates and dynamic traffic routing.
+If you spend that little bit extra so your sat nav stays connected at all times, you can get two super useful extras: traffic updates and dynamic traffic routing.
 Traffic updates does what it says on the tin, giving you traffic jam and road closure info as it develops.
-Dynamic traffic routing takes this a step further and automatically changes your route to avoid trouble spots as they emerge.
+Dynamic traffic routing takes this a step further and automatically changes your route to avoid trouble spots (accidents, jams etc) as they emerge.

-Additional bells and whistles
+Additional sat nav bells and whistles

 As with all modern electronic devices, there are a range of extras your new sat nav may or may not have – which may turn that cheap sat nav into a massive no-go zone.
 Here are some of the most common factors to look out for that you might otherwise overlook.

 - GPS receiver screen size: Size is a major factor in this type of returns, so think carefully about the screen size you’ll need to be able to see your sat nav clearly and effectively.
-Standard screens tend to vary between 3.5-6 inches in diameter, while you’ll aslo find both widescreen and standard devices.
+Standard screens tend to vary between 3.5-6 inches in diameter, while you’ll also find both widescreen and standard devices.